turbot/steampipe-plugin-aiven/docs/index.md

 # Aiven + Steampipe

+[Aiven](https://aiven.io) is the company that offers the best data infrastructure platform to the world.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-[Aiven](https://aiven.io) is the company that offers the best data infrastructure platform to the world.

-For example:
+List your Aiven accounts:

 ```sql
 select